zilbers/analytics-challenge-boilerplate/README.md

     1. `cd client`
     3. `npm i`
     3. `npm start` in `/client`. this can take a while
-- after installing all dependencies, you can also use `npm run dev` in `/client` to run both concurrently.
+- after installing all dependencies, you can also use `npm run dev` in in either folder to run both concurrently.

 ### other useful commands:
 - /server